etiennebr/rstdocs/Applications/Segmentation/Segmentation.rst

 +--------------------------+--------------------------+----------------------------------------------------------+

 **Input Image**
-The input image to segment
+The input image to segment.

 **Segmentation algorithm**
-Choice of segmentation algorithm (mean-shift by default) Available choices are:
+Choice of segmentation algorithm (mean-shift by default).
+Available choices are:

-- **Mean-Shift** : OTB implementation of the Mean-Shift algorithm (multi-threaded).
+- **Mean-Shift** : OTB implementation of the MeanShift algorithm (multithreaded).

  - **Spatial radius** : Spatial radius of the neighborhood.